 You should feel comfortable discussing your symptoms with your doctor, even if they are embarrassing or seem insignificant.
 If you don’t feel like your doctor will take your symptoms seriously, then you should find a new doctor you can trust.
 A good OB-GYN will help you understand your symptoms, look for the underlying causes, and guide you as you assess your options.

 Do not try any home remedies you read about online without consulting with a medical professional first because often these remedies can do more harm than good.
-Just running a Google search for “how to make vagina tighter” is not likely to yield practical, healthy medical advice.
-Real, medically-approved remedies are available, from pelvic floor exercises to MonaLisa Touch laser treatments.
+Just running a Google search for “how to tighten vaginal walls” is not likely to yield practical, healthy medical advice.
+Real, medically-approved remedies are available, from pelvic floor exercises to, vaginal tightening surgery and MonaLisa Touch laser treatments.

 If you would like to achieve the remedies listed above, contact us at the office of Dr. Krinsky today.
 We have experienced and qualified staff who can help you get you on the right track for vagina tightening remedies.